 If you file your visa petition, even if it’s done perfectly, there’s a chance you could get the dreaded “RFE”, or request for evidence.
 This is when an adjudicating officer requests additional evidence for your pending USCIS petition.
-It could be something very major, or very minor and benign.
-Often times, the item requested isn’t even on the USCIS’s list of required items.
+It could be something major, or something benign.
+Oftentimes, the item requested isn’t on the USCIS’s list of required items.
 The important thing to remember is this:

 An RFE is not a denial… yet.